 Students may participate in an internship.
 Internships are a program highlight, and the list of possible placements is long.
 Students also take Issues in the Chinese Workplace, a course that contextualizes on-the-job experiences and provides an opportunity for reflection and discussion.
 Internship: typically 8 to 13 hours/week.
 Course: 12 total hours.
 2 recommended credits for internship and course combined.

 All students enroll in Chinese language classes.
 Small classes and one-on-one practice sessions provide exceptional levels of individual instruction.
 88 total hours.
 5 recommended credits.

 Students choose one elective.
-Choices include economics, business, history and political science.
+Choices include economics, history and political science.
 Due to the time demands of an internship, students who participate in a summer internship may opt for a mini-elective that meets for significantly fewer hours.
 Taught in English.
 Regular electives are 45 total hours for 3 recommended credits.
 The mini-elective is 16 total hours for 1 recommended credit.

 There is no language prerequisite for this program.
 Students of all Chinese language levels are welcome, including beginners and heritage learners.

 Language Class Placement

 Chinese language class placement is determined by the student’s application materials, including a letter of recommendation from language faculty, and the results of a placement exam taken on site.
 Adjustments are made during the first week of classes in consultation with academic staff.

 CET Shanghai is a study abroad program for serious students.
 Classes are scheduled Monday through Friday.
 Students can expect at least one hour of prep time for every hour of class time.
 Internships can require lengthy time commitments.
 Participation in classes and all excursions is mandatory.